fmalina/revisions-blocl/activism/occupy.md

 Jordan said, “We are the ones we have been waiting for.”

 If you want to change the world in a constructive direction, you better try to understand it first.
-And understanding it doesn’t mean just listening to a talk or reading a book, although that’s helpful sometimes.
+And understanding it doesn't mean just listening to a talk or reading a book, although that’s helpful sometimes.
 It means learning.
 And you learn through participation.
 You learn from others.
 You learn from the people you are trying to organize.
 And you have to gain the experience and understanding which will make it possible to maybe implement ideas like that as a tactic.
-But there is a long way to go, and you don’t get there by a flick of the wrist.
+But there is a long way to go, and you don't get there by a flick of the wrist.
 That happens by hard, long-term, dedicated work.

-People with power don’t give it up unless they have to.
+People with power don't give it up unless they have to.
 And that takes work.

 Primarily, I think this should be regarded as a response, the first major public response, in fact, to about thirty years of a really quite bitter class war that